minprog/app-studio/40 Guided/30 Friendsr/content.md

 You can now easily add items to your list using `aListName.add()`.
 Of course, there are other ways to instantiate a list that holds `Friend` objects instead of adding them after creation.
 Up to you to choose and find out.

 ## Creating an adapter

+### Designing our grid items

+Of course we have some wishes as to what the items on our grid should look like.
+Ideally, we would want at least the picture of the person concerned and their name to be shown.
+Because a `GridView` is just the container for our items, the layout for the items themselves will be defined elsewhere.
+For this, we will create a new layout file.
+Go to the `layout` folder and use *right click > New > Layout resource file* to create a file called `grid_item.xml`.
+Change the root element to `LinearLayout` and leave everything else unchanged.

 Now that we have our list, we need a way to pair the list of `Friend` objects with the UI that we created in step one.
 The missing connection will be made through an adapter.
 The adapter will connect the list of data to the `GridView` in which we want to show the data.
 To do this, we will create our very own `ArrayAdapter`.

 Because we have a custom `Friend` class, we will have to tell our `ArrayAdapter` how to treat each instance of `Friend` in order to render it correctly in the `GridView`.
 Remember the layout file we created before, `grid_item.xml`?
 This layout file will be used to tell the adapter what to render for each item in our list.
 Follow the steps below to create the adapter class.